- View as map

 The ruins of a Cistercian abbey founded in 1193 by Affreca, wife of John de Courcy.

-There is a small visitor’s centre with displays and a reconstructed ‘medieval’ physic garden.
+There is a small visitor centre with displays at the entrance and a reconstructed ‘medieval’ physic (herb) garden.

 There is pedestrian and wheelchair access from the car park to the visitor centre, herb garden and abbey church.
 Gravel paths and grass areas may make some parts of the site inaccessible to some users.

 No unaccompanied children under the age of 16.